Let’s look at some highlights of human language—enough to get you started on a deeper study.

 Grammar

 Words and word-like entities are combined (arranged) according to rules to form larger units like phrases and sentences.
+We need the rules because there’s a benefit to having not every arrangement of words be acceptable.
 The rules constitute a grammar.
 Where do the rules come from?
 How do we know if an utterance is well-formed?

 Rules or Guidelines?